roman-smirnov/vehicle-tracking/README.md

 ## Discussion

-Firsly, there are a lof of false-positives.
-There's much improvment to be gained by data augmentation and classifier tweaking.
+1. Are a lof of false-positives.
+There's much improvment to be gained by data augmentation and classifier tweaking or changing it altogether.

-Secondly, The implementation is doesn't make use of possible data parallelism.
+2. The implementation is doesn't make use of possible data parallelism.
 There's much room for improvment in this regard.
 Currently, the model suffers from very low overall performance.
 Furthermore, Some features are re-computed multiple times.

-Thirdly, and most obviously, no detection blending (combining smaller detections) was implemented.

-Lastly, no multi-scale, adaptive, randomized, etc sliding window techniques were used.
+3. No multi-scale, adaptive, randomized, etc sliding window techniques were used.